sphinx-doc/sphinx/doc/usage/configuration.rst

    default behaviour is to treat the link as "working".
 To change that behaviour, set this option to ``False``.

+   The setting will be removed in Sphinx 8.0, and starting from that version HTTP 401 responses to checked hyperlinks will be treated as "broken".

    .. versionadded:: 7.3